ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 “captureTime”: <time of capture request in ISO format including timezone>,

-“transactionId”: <transaction id for the current capture>,
+“transactionId”: <transaction Id for the current capture>,

-“registrationId”: <registration id for the current capture >,
+“registrationId”: <registration Id for the current capture >,

-“mosipProcess”: <Auth/Enrollment>,
+“purpose”: "Auth  or Registration",

 “bio”: [